Man killed in shooting near 85th, Antioch in Overland Park

 According to police, neighbors heard a gun and saw two men run through the parking lot where the person was shot.
 They say witnesses saw two cars - a black and white sedan - speed off.

-Police have not identified the victim or suspects yet.
+Police have not identified the suspects yet.
 The motive is also unknown.

 Shawnee Mission West High School is nearby, but police say there is no threat to the school or the public